Our Top 7 Reasons for Living in Denia, Spain as an Expat

-At the top is the archeologically museum, which we definitely recommend visiting.
-It’s located in what was the governor’s palace and included in the entry fee of €3 (for adults).
-Denia’s castle is also handicap accessible and is a fantastic spot for enjoying a picnic or a drink and snacks at the little cafe located on the top.
+At the top is the Archeological Museum of Denia, which we definitely recommend visiting.
+It’s located in what was the governor’s palace and included in the castle entry fee of €3 (for adults).
+Denia’s castle is also handicap accessible and is a fantastic spot for enjoying a picnic or a drink and snacks at the little cafe located at the top.

 Insider Expat Tip: Once you get your residency and have your NIE card showing your Denia address, you can get into the castle for free.